The Cheapest Cars to Insure in 2025

 Compare Rates

 Younger drivers tend to pay a lot more for coverage.
-On average, a 21-year-old pays 50% more than a 30-year-old driver.
+On average, a 21-year-old pays almost 64% more than a 30-year-old driver for car insurance.

 The fact that young drivers pay more for coverage means the vehicle you choose could make even more of a difference on your bill.
-For example, opting for a CR-V instead of a Tesla Model 3 will save a 21-year-old $258 on their insurance bill each month.
+For example, opting for a Ford Escape instead of a Tesla Model 3 may save a 21-year-old around $288 on their insurance bill each month.

 Most expensive vehicles to insure

-The Tesla Models 3 and Y are the most expensive popular cars to insure.
+The Honda Civic, Tesla Model 3, Honda CR-V and Tesla Model Y are the most expensive popular cars to insure.

-The Model 3 costs $401 per month to insure, while the Model Y costs $369 per month.
-The third-most expensive top-selling vehicle, the GMC Sierra 1500 truck, is more than 17% cheaper to insure than either Tesla.
+Full coverage insurance for a Honda Civic costs $508 per month, on average.
+The Model 3 costs $469 per month to insure, while the Model Y costs $425 per month.
+The most expensive top-selling vehicle, the Ram 1500 truck, is nearly 20% cheaper to insure than either Tesla.

-If you want to keep your car insurance rates down, it's a good idea to avoid large sedans and pickup trucks.
-Those tend to be the most expensive vehicles to insure.
+If you want to keep your car insurance rates down, it's a good idea to avoid large sedans and full-size pickup trucks.
+Those tend to be more expensive to insure than some other vehicle types.
+You may also want to consider the rate of theft for the make and model you're trying to insure.
+For example, Honda Civics are more likely to be targets for thieves, and that higher risk can mean you'll pay more for insurance.

 Insurance for electric vehicles also tends to be pricier.
 This is largely because they have more technology on board and are more expensive to repair.